-Fortunately, health educators offer peace of mind by translating the complexities of medical advice into easy-to-understand wellness plans aimed at improving personal health.
-For those interested in following this career path, it’s important to know what these professionals do and how to become a health educator.
+Fortunately, health educators can offer individuals peace of mind in this regard.
+They can do so by translating the complexities of medical advice into easy-to-understand wellness plans aimed at improving personal health.
+For those interested in obtaining a Master of Public Health (MPH) degree and following this career path, it’s important to know what these professionals do and how to become a health educator.

 What Does a Health Educator Do?

-When working with the public in a community setting, such as wellness centers, public health departments, colleges, health care facilities, nonprofits, and private businesses, health educators’ responsibilities are tailored to the type of community they serve.
+When working with the public in a community setting — such as a wellness center, public health department, college, health care facility, nonprofit, or private business — health educators’ responsibilities are tailored to the type of community they serve.
 They survey community members to determine their needs and then design programs, create materials, and host events to meet those needs.
 They may also help groups of people find resources and even advocate for improved health care policies.

 Where Do Health Educators Work?

 There are a variety of environments in which health educators may find employment.
-Hospitals frequently hire health educators to offer patients advice on necessary lifestyle changes.
-Large companies that provide health insurance to employees may find having a health educator on staff who encourages and tracks healthy habits lowers premiums.
-These professionals may also work as independent consultants, recommending community or corporate wellness initiatives, for example.
+For example, hospitals frequently hire health educators to offer patients advice on necessary lifestyle changes.
+Alternatively, large companies that provide health benefits may find having a health educator on staff can help lower insurance premiums by tracking and encouraging the health habits of employees.
+These professionals may also work as independent consultants, recommending community or corporate wellness initiatives.

 Steps to Become a Health Educator

-The CHES exam was developed for health educators with an undergraduate degree.
-Those with at least a master’s degree have the option of taking the Master Certified Health Education Specialist (MCHES) exam.
+The NCHEC offers the Certified Health Education Specialist (CHES) exam, which is designed for health educators with undergraduate degrees.
+Alternatively, those with a graduate education can take the Master Certified Health Education Specialist (MCHES) exam.
 To maintain either certification, health educators are required to complete 75 hours of continuing education courses every five years.